Tawnygoody/Fastara/README.md

 - Base Page:
     - Navbar (Desktop) - The navbar has a centralised Fastara Logo.
-Links to the pages are then aligned either side of the logo.
-I feel this gives the site a contemporary feel, and works well having even number of links either side when a user is either logged in or logged out.
-The dark background contrasts well with the logo color.
-Links have been given an off-white color, as to not detract from the logo.
+Links to the pages are aligned on either side of the logo.
+I feel this gives the site a contemporary feel and works well having an even number of links on either side when a user is either logged in or logged out.
+The dark background contrasts well with the logo colour.
+Links have been given an off-white colour, as to not detract from the logo.
-    - Navbar (Mobile) - A simple collapsible side nav replaces the links either side of the logo when viewing the site on smaller screen sizes.
-This is triggered by the hamburger icon, and has the the same dark background as the navbar.
+    - Navbar (Mobile) - A simple collapsible side nav replaces the links on either side of the logo when viewing the site on smaller screen sizes.
+This is triggered by the hamburger icon and has the same dark background as the navbar.
 An additional logo can be seen at the top of the collapsible navbar.
     - Flash Messages - Imported from Flask, the "flash" feature provides helpful user feedback after interaction with the site.
-    - Footer - Footer contains social media links and a github link which open in seperate tabs allowing the user to remain on Fastara.
-Email information for the company is also available should a user have any query.
+    - Footer - Footer contains social media links and a GitHub link which open in separate tabs allowing the user to remain on Fastara.
+Email information for the company is also available should a user have any queries.

 - Home Page:
     - A carousel image display with autoplay featuring recipes which have been uploaded by admin.
-    Images are randomised and will show 6 recipes all of which have buttons to take them to that recipe page.
+    Images are randomised and will show six recipes all of which have buttons to take them to that recipe page.
     - A section briefly explaining what Fastara offers, what intermittent fasting involves and its relevance to the site.
 These fade in on scrolling providing a nice user interaction to keep the user's attention.
-    - A book promotion section providing a deeper insight into intermittent fasting, which opens in a separate link.
+    - A book promotion section providing a deeper insight into intermittent fasting which opens in a separate link.
     - A category section displaying a few recipes for each of the different meal types, with links to take the user to view more of the same category.
-These recipes are randonmised so the same recipes do not appear on the home page every time it is refreshed/visited.
+These recipes are randomised so the same recipes do not appear on the home page every time it is refreshed/visited.
 The recipe cards scale in on scroll, which is particularly satisfying on smaller devices.
 - Log In Page
     - A striking yet simple background image can be seen to keep the user interested.
     - A simple dark background form, which is partially opaque, allows the background image to be seen whilst the content is still clearly visible.
-    - Fontawesome icons have been used to provide futher user engagement, with a large login button.
+    - Fontawesome icons have been used to provide further user engagement, with a large login button.
     - If a user does not already have an account, a link below the login button will take them to the register page.
 - Register Page
     - This has mostly the same features as the login page with some minor differences:
-        - First name field rather than email or fullname, gives a informal tone,
+        - First name field rather than email or full name, gives an informal tone,
         - If a user already has an account, a link below the register button will take them to the login page.
 - Recipes Page
-    - At the top of the page there is a search bar, allowing the user to search for recipes using keywords of their choice.
+    - At the top of the page, there is a search bar, allowing the user to search for recipes using keywords of their choice.
 This will filter results from the Recipe Title, Description & ingredients, and display only recipes matching that criteria.
 If no results are returned then a message stating No results found displays.
 The reset button allows the user to display a list of all the recipes.
-    - Filter buttons below the search bar allows the user to filter the recipes they see by meal type.
+    - Filter buttons below the search bar allow the user to filter the recipes they see by meal type.
     - Recipe cards display an image of the recipe, which when hovered over, or clicked on smaller devices, scale in and show an overlay with the name of the recipe.
 This is a subtle interaction to entice the user.